yakout/yakout.github.io/_posts/2017-09-14-espace-interview.md

 My questions were:

 * Algorithms and Data structures
-    1. What are Dead locks and how to prevent it.
+    1. What are Dead-locks and how to prevent them.
     2. How to detect Loops in linked list.

 <!-- 3.
 Players matching.